roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 **Definition of Done:** The board is set up with the accurate number of user stories and tasks, each describing a distinct feature of the project and the general, granular approach the developer will take to complete said feature.

-**Time:** This should take a few workdays.
-Setting up the user stories should only take one, but the tasks and sub-tasks should take slightly longer.
+**Time:** This is going to take a while, and it will probably be finished as the project is getting finished in general

 **As a developer,** **I want** to have a general map and overview of the tasks moving forward with this project, **so that** I can fully understand the project, the requirements, and the timeline.